johnnovak/johnnovak.site/blog/_posts/2016-10-16-the-nim-raytracer-project-part-3-lighting-and-vector-maths.md

    idealised too, as explained above).

-3. If the path of the shadow ray is not obstructed by any other objects as it travels toward the light source, we calculate the light intensity for that particular pixel with some shading algorithm, otherwise we just set it to black (because the point is in shadow).
+3. If the path of the shadow ray is not obstructed by any other objects as it travels toward the light source, we calculate the light intensity reflected towards the view direction at the hit point with some shading algorithm, otherwise we just set it to black (because the point is in shadow).
 Due to the additive nature of light, handling multiple light sources is very straightforward; just repeat steps 2 & 3 for all lights and then sum the results.

 The astute reader may have observed that there's lots of simplification going on here.
 For a start, real world cameras and light sources are not just simple